ideos/gloe/docs/source/faq.md

 ### Does Gloe have a limit on the number of nodes for the graph?

 No. You can compose as many transformers as you want.
-The only current limit of Gloe is the number os nested ramifications: you can't have more than ~350 nested ramifications (it means, a ramification that one of its branches has another ramification, that has a branch with another ramification, and so on). **This scenario is not feasible and discouraged by Gloe principles.**
+The only current limitation of Gloe is the number of nested branches: you can't have more than approximately 350 nested branches (i.e., a branch that contains another branch, which in turn contains another branch, and so on). **This scenario is not feasible and is discouraged by Gloe principles.**

 ### Does Gloe make my code slower?